Note

 Staggering: shopware6_purchase_steps

-The variable is linked to the product properties in Xentral and will only be overridden if the user explicitly creates the property in the product master data.
+The variable is linked to the product properties in Xentral and is only overwritten if the user explicitly creates the property in the product master data.

-In Shopware products have several units, such as the unit of measurement, the sales unit, the packaging unit etc. These units can be created in Xentral as properties to fill them during the product export to Shopware.
+In Shopware, products have several units, such as the unit of measure, the unit of sale, the packaging unit, etc. These units can be created as properties in Xentral to fill them when exporting products to Shopware.
 The properties must be named as follows to be assigned to the units from Shopware:

 -